31131023374/analysis/discount-policies.md

 ## WTT Discount policies

 WTT is using many discount policies to determine the discount percent for each Order lines of SO.
-These policies could be devided into 3 type:
+These policies could be devided into 3 types:
  - Package: using a template SO to apply when creating SO. this template is also determined the fixed order lines with quantity and discount percent.
  - Pre-signed contract: fixed discount percent for all order lines of children SOs of the contract
  - Ordinary: bases on SO total value and the customer type to determine the discount percent (by indexing a table).
-The bigger value, the bigger discounnt.
+The bigger value, the bigger discount.

 Base on current system, here are new key functions
  - "Customer type" field in Contacts.
 2 values: (default) "Agency", "Direct"